joemoose/psiops/docs/stress.md

 !!! example

 	You take damage from a gunshot (stress: 5), then watch your contact be executed (stress: 6).
 You make a stress roll: roll a 4 and a 3, add your WILLPOWER of +2 for a total of 9.
 You keep it together — for now.

-## Reducing Stress

-You can reduce your stress during a mission by taking any of the following steps.
-Each option deducts **1** stress point from your total.

-- Rest at a *laying-up point*.
-See [Rest and Recovery](combat.md#rest-and-recovery).
-- Overcome a *notable opponent* or *major obstacle*.
-	- **Notable opponent**: A named or significant adversary whose defeat materially advances the mission, such as a primary target or commanding officer.
-	- **Major obstacle**: An operationally critical barrier that, if unaddressed, prevents task completion or forces a mission abort, such as failed containment or a security lockdown.

 ### Panicking